Gender roles and fluidity in indigenous Nigerian cultures

 The colonization of the West African region that lies across the Niger River took place between the mid 19th century and 1960 when Nigeria became recognized as an independent nation.
 This systemic invasion introduced new social, economic, and political structures that significantly altered Indigenous notions of gender fluidity and gender roles.
-The imposition of Western ideologies in someway or the other may have influenced African socio-cultural practices invariably leading to a shift in power relations, societal expectations, gender-roles expressions or even identities.
+The imposition of Western ideologies in some way or the other may have influenced African socio-cultural practices invariably leading to a shift in power relations, societal expectations, gender-roles expressions or even identities.
 European colonial powers introduced legal frameworks that often reinforced patriarchal structures and diminished the recognition of Indigenous practices that embraced gender diversity.
-The imposition of Western legal systems had lasting consequences, influencing inheritance laws, property rights, and marital practices.
+The imposition of Western systems had lasting consequences, influencing inheritance laws, property rights, and marital practices.
 This not only marginalized women within the legal framework but also eroded the traditional roles of certain societies where women held significant economic and political power.
 The juxtaposition of colonial legal norms with Indigenous customs created tension and reshaped the social fabric, contributing to the evolving landscape of gender roles and fluidity in Nigerian cultures.
 This impact of colonial legal systems and educational structures interacted with the diverse cultural landscapes of Nigeria, affecting communities in distinct ways.
 The consequences of colonial impositions on legal frameworks and educational curricula were filtered through the lenses of diverse cultural contexts, shaping unique challenges and opportunities for different ethnic groups.

 Gender roles and non-conformity in pre-colonial Igbo society

-The Igbo society consists of Abia, Anambra, Ebonyi, Enugu, and Imo States with a distinctive Indigenous central language that is spoken across the five states that makes up the Igbo society.
+The Igbo society consists of Abia, Anambra, Ebonyi, Enugu, and Imo States with a distinctive Indigenous central language that is spoken across the five states that make up the Igbo society.
 This language extends to Anioma region of Delta State and some regions of Rivers State In Southern Nigeria.

 Igbo pronouns and naming systems

-In Igbo, the pronoun 'o' indicates both male and female.
-Most Igbo names are gender-neutral, though traditional names may denote gender.
+In Igbo, the pronoun 'ọ' indicates both male and female.
+Some Igbo names are gender-neutral, though traditional names may denote gender.
 Furthermore, some nouns and pronouns denote gender, including "nwoke" (man) and "nwanyi" (woman).